In this guide we'll cover the basics of SEO. Please keep in mind that SEO is complex and ever-changing. It can therefore never be considered finished.

 - Meta description: it's an HTML tag describing the content of the page.
 It is not visible on your page but can be read by search engine.
 However, search engines may decide to display another snippet of text than the one you provide if they believe it better represents your page.
 It should be descriptive and relevant.
 Try to keep it around 150 characters.
 Edit each page's SEO description under the page settings and your site meta description under your site settings.

 - Sitelinks are automated.
-Only Google chooses to display sitelinks or not.
+Only Google chooses to display sitelinks and which ones.

 → Optimise your images before uploading them

 To avoid quality loss make sure your images are 1920 pixels in width or height, before you upload them.
 We also recommend making sure their color profile is sRGB.
 If you are using Photoshop go to File > Save for Web.
 This will make sure that the images will be optimized for web browsers.
 Read more about images.